Learning how to build steps for your porch may look difficult but this video along with our

 Marking stringers always seems to be a bit confusing; this video and additional information will walk you through the process.

-Always check with your local building codes department to learn what specific requirements must be met.
+Before you begin, always check with your local building codes department to learn what specific requirements must be met.

 Video: How to Build Steps

 General Guidelines: How to Build Steps

 The following are general guidelines for building porch steps.

 As guidelines, they should not be used as instructions as each project has its own unique issues.

 In addition, consult with your local building codes department to determine the requirements for your specific area.

 Measure the height (in inches) from the ground to the top of the floor on the porch.

 Divide that number by 7.5 to the number of steps you will need.
 (Maximum height is 7.5 inches)